 This would include but is not limited to: a thorough examination including past medical conditions; complete dental x-rays; impression of existing teeth; bite analysis; occlusion analysis, wax-up of teeth; CT scan; and surgical stents or templates.
 A number of patients have come to us with dental implant failures, usually a result of having a less experienced dentist “cut corners”.

-Many Dental Implant Failures can be avoided if proper diagnosis is made with gathering the above records as a bare minimum.
-Sufficient bone mass is required to support the implant; the quality of the bone ( porous vs. dense ); the dexterity if the dentist; the bite and degree of occlusion; and the overall oral hygiene of the patient.
+Many Dental Implant failures can be avoided if proper diagnosis is made by gathering the above records as a bare minimum.
+Sufficient bone mass is required to support the implant; the quality of the bone (porous vs. dense); the dexterity of the dentist; the bite and degree of occlusion; and the overall oral hygiene of the patient.

-What is a Dental Implant ?
-Dental Implants, or tooth Implants are basically screws or abutments that are surgically placed into the bone.
+Dental Implants or Tooth Implants are basically screwing or abutments that are surgically placed into the bone.
 There are various types of implants for dentistry, made by a wide variety of dental companies.
-Today, most are made of titanium and are bio compatible.
-One of the newer additions is Zirconium implants which are metal-free, tooth-colored and very strong.
-This newer zirconium implant has been widely used in Europe and is gaining popularity in the US.
+Today, most are made of Titanium and are Biocompatible.
+One of the newer additions is Zirconium Implants which are metal-free, tooth-colored, and very strong.
+This newer Zirconium Implant has been widely used in Europe and is gaining popularity in the US.